 At We Buy NKY Houses, we are a direct buyer who will buy your home for cash.
 We buy homes all over Northern Kentucky and Cincinnati in cities like Bellevue, Erlanger, Florence, Fort Thomas, Southgate, Newport, Covington, Park Hills, Fort Wright, Fort Mitchell, Wilder, Alexandria and other NKY cities.

 Are Repairs Included?

 This is another one that is negotiated between the buyer and the seller.
 If the home is in need of some obvious repairs, the seller will often take care of these before putting their home on the market.
 However, if an inspection shows additional repairs are needed, a buyer may make his offer contingent on repairs being made.
 A buyer and seller can work this out before going to closing.

-If you would like to learn more about the selling process or if you have any questions about selling your Northern Kentucky home, send us an email using this form, or give our office a call now!
+If you would like to learn more about the selling process or if you have any questions about selling your Greater Cincinnati Area home, send us an email using this form, or give our office a call now!
 (859) 412-1940